-- □ 3.4.1.2 A documented procedure for archiving copies of the compliance artifacts of the supplied software where the archive is planned to exist for a reasonable period of time1 since the last offer of the supplied software; or as required by the identified licenses (whichever is longer).
+- 3.4.1.1 A documented procedure that describes the process under which the compliance artifacts are prepared and distributed with the supplied software as required by the identified licenses. - 3.4.1.2 A documented procedure for archiving copies of the compliance artifacts of the supplied software where the archive is planned to exist for a reasonable period of time since the last offer of the supplied software; or as required by the identified licenses (whichever is longer).
 Records exist that demonstrate the procedure has been properly followed.